RocketsAreNostalgic/ran-plugin-library/inc/AccessoryAPI/readme.md

 To use an Accessory, your FeatureController must implement an interface belonging to one or more Accessories.
 Each Accessory's interface requires your FeatureController to implement any combination of public functions and variables it may require.
 You can find full instructions for each Accessory within it's interface's comments.

 When the `FeatureManager->load_all()` method is called, each `FeatureController` is scanned for compatible Accessory interfaces, and when they are found that Accessory's `Manager` is called to carry out the work.
-You may of course inspect the manager, but knowladge about its inner owrkings isn't required, so long as you impliment the interface as required and your `FeatureController` passes back the data that the Accessory requires.
+You may of course inspect the manager, but knowledge about its inner workings isn't required, so long as you implement the interface as required and your `FeatureController` passes back the data that the Accessory requires.

 Another way to think of Accessory are as flags.
 If your `FeatureController` wants to access the goodness of any Accessory, simply add the Accessory's flag to the `implements` section on the class, implement the required functions that it will call, and profit.